siferati/MidiWars/README.md

 You're also welcome to send me an e-mail with any questions you might have.

 If you're an artist looking to contribute, send me an e-mail with some work samples.
 I'd love to have some decent looking icons for the system tray. *(since the icons I made are basically just a colored circle! heh)*

-## Donations

-Donations of any kind are **not needed** to keep Midi Wars running.

-If you'd still like to show your support, feel free to gift me *Guild Wars 2* related stuff.
-I'd be especially grateful for receiving musical instruments or activation keys for the full game and its expansions, since I only own a free account.

-*A simple thank you note would also be greatly appreciated!*

-**Region:** Europe
-**IGN:** Nanasshie

 ## Download